CardiacModelling/ina-midpoints/README.md

 ## Requirements

 The database can be opened with any [SQLite](https://en.wikipedia.org/wiki/SQLite) compatible software.
-The included scripts require Python 3.6 or newer, with the libraries listed in `requirements.txt`.
+The included scripts require Python 3.6 or newer, with the libraries listed in `requirements.txt` (numpy and matplotlib).

 ## Figures